mutaz55/data_entry_UI/DataModeling/CRUD_Rules.md

   + Determines how to build the scene.
   + Must has a value, otherwise the scene object would be null.
   + Contains a unique code, where it refers to one of the sceneTypes objects
-  + Changing its value after the scene being built would destroy the scene object and create a new one.
+  + (warning) Changing its value after the scene being built would destroy the scene object and create a new one.

   ### 4.4.
 Concepts / Skills
   + A collection of the scene related concepts / skills.